aurimontem/phs/week_3/README.md

 Installing LaTeX
 ----------------
 LaTeX ("lay-tek" or "la-tek", not "lay-tex") is a typesetting program that generates pretty files.
-Most physics textbooks and typed notes from your classes, for example, will have created in LaTeX.
-However, this program is fairly hefty and is typically not included by default.
+Most physics textbooks and typed notes from your classes, for example, will have been created in LaTeX.
+However, this program is fairly hefty is size (.5 GB or so) and is typically not included by default.
 Let's install it.

 On Windows or Ubuntu (in Windows Subsystem for Linux):
 + `sudo apt-get install texlive-latex-recommended`